dan-leo/masters/thesis/v8/thesis.md

   such as deep-indoor devices or remote locations, we recommend either Sigfox or NB-IoT, as they offer a maximum MCL of more than 158 dB.
 IoT devices for general use would benefit from the large-scale deployment of the GPRS network, which provides excellent coverage because of its legacy infrastructure.
 It is clear that the extra overhead available in Sigfox, LoRaWAN, and NB-IoT allows for better indoor coverage than GPRS, which means that the LPWAN devices can be used in less than optimal operating conditions.
 Measured MCL correlates with theoretical values.
 * **Power consumption**: In applications where device battery life is a crucial factor we recommend, either LoRaWAN or Sigfox, because they are completely asynchronous.
 We found that the battery life of LoRaWAN SF 7 was five times that of LoRaWAN SF 12 and nearly 25 times that of Sigfox.
 This is mainly due to the extremely long time-on-air of LoRaWAN SF 12 and Sigfox.
 If NB- IoT worked with the mobile network operators to reduce its RRC- idle phase, it could develop a minimal power consumption to compare with that of LoRaWAN and Sigfox.
   * It is clear that LoRaWAN SF7 is the most power-efficient, due to the short transmission burst.
 NB-IoT displays the worst power-consumption, due to the extended RRC-idle state.
-This can be reduced using Release Assistance as in Section [@release_a]
+This can be reduced using Release Assistance as in Section \ref{release_a}.
 * **Throughput**: As throughput differs greatly between the four technologies, comparisons should rather be made in either the licensed (NB-IoT and GPRS) or unlicensed (Sigfox and LoRaWAN) spectrum categories.
 Applications that require huge amounts of data to be transmitted, such as real-time vehicle fleet monitoring, we recommend GPRS and NB-IoT as they are not duty cycle limited.
 The choice of GPRS or NB-IoT will be based on the battery life requirements of the IoT device, with NB-IoT having the advantage.
 In the case of extremely low-throughput applications, such as water meters, power meters, and weather stations, we recommend Sigfox, as it offers a scalable solution with no base station costs involved.
 Although it limits the 12 byte throughput per 24 h to 140 messages, this is more than the 20 messages offered by LoRaWAN SF12 (TTN).
   * As NB-IoT operates in the licensed spectrum, there are no throughput restrictions, other than the data-rate restriction.
 We measured the uplink and downlink data rates in different signal quality environments (distances from the gateway) by querying the modem.
 The measured downlink rate varied from 2250 to 14,193 bps.
 We could find no clear correlation between the downlink data rate and the signal quality environment.